 Periodically review progress

-- Check whether you have achieved the goals you set.
+- Check whether you achieved the goals you set.
 If not, why not?

 - If you have achieved your goals, what should your new goals be?